Paddling on the Delaware River

 Jersey at Hermits Hill.
 At 1.5 miles, take a series of switchbacks down 240 ft. to the waterfalls.
 We will enjoy

 listening to the waterfalls while having lunch.
-Afterward, it would be best if you climbed back up the
+Afterward, you must climb back up the switchbacks before

-After a bathroom break at the main lodge, head back out for about another hour towards the Moderate to Easy 1½
+After a break at the main lodge for bathrooms, head back for about another hour towards the Moderate to

-mile Scenic Gorge, which begins with Ridgeline Trail.
-Experience an open hardwood forest ecosystem and a dark,
+Easy 1½ mile Scenic Gorge, which begins with Ridgeline Trail.
+Experience an open hardwood forest ecosystem &

 Moderate 4.5 Mile Ridgeline Trail Hike at Pocono Environmental Education Center